Ryan is a self-published erotic romance writer here to share his knowledge with other aspiring writers.

-Ebook publishing is a flourishing market, with more and more people joining in the fun every day.
-You can go to any number of sites and find work from writers who you could never hope to find at your local bookstore.
-Erotic literature and romance novels have emerged as one of the most profitable self-publishing markets because it is fun to do and the market is huge.
+E-book publishing is a flourishing market, with more and more people joining in the fun every day.
+You can go to any number of websites and find work from writers who you could never hope to find at your local bookstore.
+Erotic literature and romance novels have emerged as one of the most profitable self-publishing markets because it is fun to do, and the market is huge.

-I myself entered the world of online erotic self-publishing nearly a year ago, publishing erotic short stories under a pen name (Ciara Ryan, and now my real name as well) after years of rejection by the so-called "mainstream publishers", and aside from being a lot of fun, it's a great way to make some extra scratch when times are tough, and let's face it; times are tough right now.
+I myself entered the world of online erotic self-publishing nearly a year ago, publishing erotic short stories under a pen name (Ciara Ryan, and now my real name as well) after years of rejection by the so-called "mainstream publishers."
+Aside from being a lot of fun, it's a great way to potentially make some extra scratch when times are tough.

 Once you've decided what you want to write, write.